“The art of questioning is one of the highest arts we can practice.”

 Your assignment for the month is to get out there and play!
 I hope you enjoy this as much as we still do.
 Don’t get bogged down with thinking you have to be a master of all these games in three weeks.
 You have years ahead of you to practice these games.

-At the end of Week 3, in addition to the Field Inventory for this week, please write a reflection paper on Massaging with the Senses.
+At the end of Week 3, journal a reflection paper on Massaging with the Senses.
 It may be helpful to reflect week by week:

 1st—how were you affected by revisiting the senses with the questioning mind?
 What did you notice, learn, etc?